-The Company was incorporated in the State of Nevada on June 17, 1996, for the purpose of providing consulting services to businesses, and engaging in any other lawful activity.
+SMI Products, Inc., the "Company" has been incorporated in the state of Nevada on June 17, 1996, for the purpose of providing consulting services to businesses and engaging in any other lawful activity.
+We were inactive from inception until January 2000, when we commenced our current operations.

-BUSINESS
+BUSINESS DEVELOPMENT